Musaib-Malik/Quizer.github.io/readme.md

 ### Quizer

-This small quiz ap fetches questions from an external API and you gotta answer them.
+This small quiz app fetches questions from an external API and you gotta answer them.
 It has a really nice user interface.
 Hope you like it.